On the Learnability of Multilabel Ranking: Proofs for Online Multilabel Ranking

-For any choice of $0 < \beta < 1$, the upperbound above is a sublinear function of $T$.
-Therefore, we have shown that $\Qcal$ is a realizable learner for $\Hcal_i^p$ w.r.t. $0$-$1$ loss.
-Since realizable and agnostic online learnability is equivalent for binary classification problems, we have shown that $\Hcal_i^p$ is agnostic online learnable.
+For any choice of $\beta \in (0, 1)$, the regret above is a sub-linear function of $T$.
+Therefore, we have shown that $\Qcal$ is an agnostic learner for $\Hcal_i^p$ w.r.t. $0$-$1$ loss.
 This completes our proof. \end{proof}